Home

 Upcoming and Recent Events

 The service began with a warm welcome and introduction by Jeremy Johnson AM, Hon.
 Secretary/Treasurer of the Arch of Victory / Avenue of Honour Committee.
-Committee President, Garry Snowden followed with his address which emphasised on the impact that WW1 had on Ballarat - the terrible loss of lives, the loss of workmates, team members, future leaders, employers, husbands, wives, fathers, mothers.
+Committee President, Garry Snowden followed with his address which emphasised the impact that WW1 had on Ballarat - the terrible loss of lives, the loss of workmates, team members, future leaders, employers, husbands, wives, fathers, mothers.
 Not forgetting the difficulties that faced those who did return and those whose loved ones would never return, and whose final resting places were and are still, unknown.

 Twenty-seven men were then remembered with the Tolling of the Bell and the Calling of Names, carried out by Grant Donald, Katie Skilton & Charlie Hann.
 The Ode was then recited by Phillip Hills and followed by The Last Post and Rouse, played by Bugler, Denis Hawkes.
 The Service concluded with thanks to all participants and those in attendance.